 “CCP is a fantastic stepping stone for students interested in entering the field of conservation.
 It showed me all the possibilities the field has to offer and introduced me to a variety of new topics and conservation organizations that have ultimately shaped my interests and career path.
 Aside from being an excellent resume builder, it taught me how to work as part of team and be creative in my approach to environmental topics.” – Sam, 2013 Intern

-Sam Maher was a CCP intern during the summer of 2013.
-Take a look at her experience in the program and what she is up to now.
+Tucker Davidson was a CCP intern during the summer of 2013.
+Take a look at his experience in the program and what he is up to now.